 There is no rule against collaboration.
 However, the submission can only be in one persons name, and the prize will be awarded to the person who holds an Elegant+ membership and submits the work.

-We pay Winners and Authors selected for publication via PayPal, and will confirm all payment details prior to sending out payment.
-Please link your PayPal to your Author Page.
-It will not be made public.
+We pay winners and authors selected for publication via Direct Deposits in selected countries, and PayPal.
+We will confirm all details prior to sending out the payment.

 Yes.
 You cannot submit your work without an active membership.